 Kempinski Mall of the Emirates is a luxury hotel in the centre of Dubai.
 On top of having direct access to one of Dubai’s top shopping malls, the hotel also offers four culinary concepts to its guests.

-The market leading travel and tourism event brings the whole world together in the Middle East.
-Join us from 1–4 May 2023 in Dubai, UAE.
+The market leading travel and tourism event brings the whole world together in London.

 2023 food and beverage trends in the Middle East